JSN00k/games/README.md

-# games
+# Games

-This is a family project recreating a suite mini-games and puzzles such as tetris, guess the number, pong, snake, etc.
+This is a family project recreating a suite mini-games and puzzles such as Tetris, Guess the Number, Pong, Snake, etc.

+## Currently Implemeted games: